4.12 Evaluation of Faculty

 At the College the only criteria for tenure and/or promotion are those stated in 4.1.5-6 of the Ithaca College Policy Manual.
 Primary among these is teaching excellence.
 Another important criterion is a record of scholarly/professional attainment.
 A third criterion is service.

 Attainment of the appropriate terminal degree or its professional equivalent is necessary but not sufficient for either tenure or promotion.
 For appointments to certain professional, technical, and artistic fields, commensurate preparation for appointment to a given rank may be recognized.
-Any additional exceptions to these criteria must be set forth in the letter of appointment and agreed to by the faculty member, planning unit, dean, provost & vice president for academic affairs, and president.
+Any additional exceptions to these criteria must be set forth in the letter of appointment and agreed to by the faculty member, department, Dean, Provost & Vice president for Academic Affairs, and President.
 In addition to the qualifications of the individual faculty member, reappointment and tenure are subject to the long-range curricular and staffing needs of the College as specified in the previously approved staffing plans.

 A candidate for tenure is expected to fulfill the criteria specified for promotion to associate professor.
 A candidate for tenure who was appointed at the rank of professor is expected to fulfill the criteria for promotion to professor.
 A tenure-eligible notice faculty member holding the rank of assistant or associate professor normally is not promoted prior to the tenure review.

-Faculty who have held non-tenure-eligible notice appointments in a school at Ithaca College, and who currently hold a tenure-eligible notice appointment (without interruption) are eligible for promotion under the same rules which would have applied had they continued in non-tenure-eligible notice appointments.
+Faculty who have held non-tenure-eligible notice appointments in a school at Ithaca College, and who currently hold a tenure-eligible notice appointment (without interruption) are eligible for promotion only under the same rules which would have applied had they continued in non-tenure-eligible notice appointments, whereas the timeline for tenure-eligibility will be specified when the tenure-eligible appointment is conferred.

 4.12.4.2.3 Tenure and/or Promotion Evaluation - Overview

-Tenure and/or promotion shall be granted only to faculty who have fulfilled all the prescribed requirements and whose credentials have been duly reviewed by the faculty of the planning unit (where appropriate), the chair (where appropriate), as well as the dean, the All-College Faculty Tenure and Promotion Committee, the provost & vice president for academic affairs, and the president.
-The president presents all recommendations, including the president's own, to the Ithaca College Board of Trustees.
+Tenure and/or promotion shall be granted only to faculty who have fulfilled all the prescribed requirements and whose credentials have been duly reviewed by the faculty of the department, the dean, the All-College Faculty Tenure and Promotion Committee, the Provost & Vice President for Academic Affairs, and the President.
+The President presents all recommendations, including the president's own, to the Ithaca College Board of Trustees.

 4.12.4.2.4 Tenure and/or Promotion Evaluation Procedures